metasophiea/Curve/README.md

 This newer version does come with a number of changes that makes it noticeably different to the version which came before - aside from the webWorker aspect of course - including lots more logging, an update to the compilation scripts, a removal of some older code which was used by 'legacy' components, and a number of other smaller changes.
 All great stuff.

 ## Future
 Perhaps a webASM backend for Core?
 Due to the system now using a webWorker for the rendering; a clear division has been formed between the main program and the webWorker.
-As communication between the two is only possible by string (or a handful of specific data types) it seems reasonable to me that one could re-write the webWorker in pure webASM and not affect the rest of the system at all, while garnering a serious preformance boost.
+As communication between the two is only possible by string (or a handful of specific data types) it seems reasonable to me that one could re-write the webWorker in pure webASM and not affect the rest of the system at all, while garnering a serious performance boost.
-For now though, I think I'll just keep to working on Curve itself.
+In this same idea, rewriting the custom oscillator with webASM might allow it to perform fast enough to be useful, plus who knows what other benefits webASM might bring.
+So, I've started learning Rust. it's early days and slow to progress, but we're getting there.
+For now, this project will be a little quiet.

 ## Interesting Links
 - [Dev Mode](https://curve.metasophiea.com?dev)